skynet-guide/docs/docs/skynet/introduction.en.md

 # Introduction to Skynet
 Before reading this article, you should read the [Introduction to Sia](/sia/introduction.html) article and the technical side of renting article to have a better bearing of how everything works, and who is behind the project.
 While the top level ideas can be grasped pretty easily, the design behind Sia can be pretty complex, so keep that in mind.

->If you want to read what Skynet is, can do today and can achieve in future from authors themselves, don’t miss [A Deep Dive into Skynet](https://blog.sia.tech/a-deep-dive-into-skynet-a0fa037feea) on the Sia blog (published in Feb 2021).
+>If you want to read what Skynet is, can do today and can achieve in future from authors themselves, don’t miss <a href="https://blog.sia.tech/a-deep-dive-into-skynet-a0fa037feea" target="_blank" rel="noopener noreferrer">A Deep Dive into Skynet</a> on the Sia blog (published in Feb 2021).

 ## What is Skynet?
 Skynet is a first party layer two solution to a decentralized file space that was built on top of the existing Sia network.
 So basically it allows file sharing.

 Often, people will ask if Sia is dead because Skynet has taken over the devs priorities for the time being(though it is soon core development will be taken over by the Sia Foundation, read more [here](/sia/foundation.html)).
 This is a misconception.
 Unlike other projects like IPFS & Filecoin who are by the same devs but have completely different code bases, Sia has to exist for Skynet to work.
 After all, a Skynet renter node is just a Sia renter node with a lot of contracts.
 So Sia itself won’t, and hasn’t, halted production since the inception of Skynet.

-> You can find official Siasky.net support site and guides [here](https://support.siasky.net).
+> You can find official Siasky.net support site and guides <a href="https://support.siasky.net" target="_blank" rel="noopener noreferrer">here</a>.

 ## How does Skynet work in theory?
 I’m going to get a little bit more technical here, so make sure to read the renting article first.